open-siege/siege-studio/docs/index.md

 The overall project is divided into four phases:

-#### Phase 1 - 3Space Studio
+#### Phase 1 - Siege Studio

-3Space Studio serves as the foundation for all reverse engineering efforts related to Dynamix's games.
+Siege Studio serves as the foundation for all reverse engineering efforts related to Dynamix's games.
 As such, it being mature is pivotal to the success of any further undertakings to modernise or remake any of said games.

 Thus, the goal of phase 1 is to support as many games in the Dynamix catalogue as possible, with the Earthsiege series being the primary focus.

-#### Phase 2 - Darkstar Extender
+#### Phase 2 - Siege Extender

 See [project info](darkstar-extender).